DanialArab/My_Synopsis_on_Designing_ML_Systems/README.md

 However, handling growth **isn’t just resource scaling**, but also **artifact management**.
 Managing one hundred models is very different from managing one model.
 With one model, you can, perhaps, manually monitor this model’s performance and manually update the model with new data.
 Since there’s only one model, you can just have a file that helps you reproduce this model whenever needed.
 However, with one hundred models, both the **monitoring and retraining aspect** will need to be **automated**.
 You’ll need a way to manage the code generation so that you can adequately reproduce a model when you need to.

+**Maintainability:**

-Maintainability: It’s important to structure your workloads and set up your infrastructure in such a way that different contributors can work using tools that they are comfortable with, instead of one group of contributors forcing their tools onto other groups. **Code should be documented.
+It’s important to structure your workloads and set up your infrastructure in such a way that different contributors can work using tools that they are comfortable with, instead of one group of contributors forcing their tools onto other groups. **Code should be documented.
 Code, data, and artifacts should be versioned.** Models should be sufficiently reproducible so that even when the original authors are not around, other contributors can have sufficient contexts to build on their work.
 When a problem occurs, different contributors should be able to work together to identify the problem and implement a solution without finger-pointing.

+**Adaptability:**

-Adaptability: To adapt to shifting data distributions and business requirements, the system shouldhave some capacity for both discovering aspects for performance improvement and allowing updates without service interruption.
+To adapt to shifting data distributions and business requirements, the system shouldhave some capacity for both discovering aspects for performance improvement and allowing updates without service interruption.
-**Because ML systems are part code, part data, and data can change quickly, ML systems need to be able to evolve quickly.**
+**Because ML systems are part code, part data, and data can change quickly, ML systems need to be able to evolve quickly.** This is tightly linked to maintainability.

+4. **Iterative Process:**

-4. Iterative Process: Developing an ML system is an iterative and, in most cases, never-ending process.
+Developing an ML system is an iterative and, in most cases, never-ending process.
 Once a system is put into production, it’ll need to be continually monitored and updated.
 Before deploying my first ML system, I thought the process would be linear and straightforward.
 I thought all I had to do was to collect data, train a model, deploy that model, and be done.
 However, I soon realized that the process looks more like a cycle with a lot of back and forth between different steps.

 Figure 2-2 shows an oversimplified representation of what the iterative process for developing ML systems in production looks like from the perspective of a data scientist or an ML engineer.
 This process looks different from the perspective of an ML platform engineer or a DevOps engineer, as they might not have as much context into model development and might spend a lot more time on setting up infrastructure.